 - The Master of Arts in English consists of 21 hours of program requirements plus one of two options:

 - Option A: 9 hours of electives courses plus a scholarly thesis (4 credit hours)

 - Option B: 12 hours of elective courses plus either an independent research project or a 20-minute scholarly research public presentation

 - Duties include teaching English composition or working in the Writing Center

 - Instructional training is provided through a two-semester pedagogy course

 - Candidate applications for a GTA position are reviewed and approved by the department Graduate Committee.

-- Minimum stipend approximately $7059 for fall/spring semesters plus a departmental supplement (currently $900)
+- Minimum stipend approximately $7200 for fall/spring semesters plus a departmental supplement (currently $900)

 - Must work 20 hrs. per week